aapae/aapae.github.io/_posts/events/2014-06-07-21st-annual-aapae-conference.md

 conference-dates: June 22-25, 2014
 ---

-The 2014 annual conference was held in Sydney, New South Wales, hosted by the University of Notre Dame Australia from June 22-25, 2014.
-The conference website is located at [http://aapae2014.com](http://aapae2014.com)
+The 2014 annual conference was held in Sydney NSW, hosted by the University of Notre Dame Australia from June 22-25, 2014.